×

 If you are thinking about moving to Corn Islands, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Corn Islands can vary greatly depending on the location and type of housing.
 For a basic home or apartment, the cost can be quite affordable, ranging from a few hundred to a few thousand dollars per year.
 However, for more luxurious accommodations or beachfront properties, the cost can rise significantly, potentially reaching tens of thousands of dollars per year.
-It's also important to note that these prices can fluctuate based on factors such as the local economy and the tourism industry," commented one expat who made the move to Corn Islands.
+It's also important to note that these prices can fluctuate based on factors such as the local economy and the tourism industry," said one expat in Corn Islands.

 What should I bring when moving to Corn Islands?